 You have the power to make the best of your life and the situations that you happen to find yourself in.
-Unfortunately, no one is completely immune to stressful situations, but there are countless avenues you can exhaust to keep you from feeling completely overwhelmed.
+Unfortunately, no one is entirely immune to stressful situations, but there are countless avenues you can exhaust to keep you from feeling overwhelmed.

-Let’s check out my 5 essentials to help you avoid stress.
+Let’s check out my five essentials to help you avoid stress.